michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Privacy Policy for Beat My Best (Me Vs Me)

+Privacy Policy for Beat My Best (Me Vs Me)

-Last updated: January 2025
+Last updated: December 2025

-Thank you for using Beat My Best (Me Vs Me), a motivation-driven fitness and performance app designed to help users track progress, build better habits, and compete with themselves or friends.
-Your privacy is important to us.
+Thank you for using Beat My Best (Me Vs Me) — a motivation-driven fitness and performance app designed to help users build better habits, track personal progress, and create intrinsic accountability through manual metrics entry and optional competitive features.

+Your privacy is extremely important to us.
 This Privacy Policy explains what information the app collects, how it is used, and how it is protected.

 1. Information We Collect

-Beat My Best collects only the information necessary to operate core functionality and optional competitive features.
+Beat My Best collects only the information required to operate core features and optional Competitive Mode.

 1.1.
 Username / Nickname

-Users create a nickname/username to participate in Competitive Mode.
+Users create a nickname to participate in Competitive Mode.

-A default anonymous username (e.g., Player4821) is automatically generated.
+We generate a default anonymous username (e.g., Player4821).

-Users may create a custom username.
+Users may customize their username.

 Users should not enter their full legal name.